Operations

 Pay attention to the announcements and condition reports:

-• "Title Absent" or "Title in Transit" — obvious warning
+• "Title Absent" or "Title in Transit" — the auction doesn't have the title yet; highest risk of delay

 • "Title Attached" — safer, but verify before bidding